rlehfeld/rpyc-ng/docs/tutorial/tut3.rst

 Decoupled Services
 ------------------
 So far we've discussed only about the service that the **server** exposes, but what about the client?
 Does the client expose a service too?
-After all, RPyC is a symmetric protocol -- there's no difference between the client and the server.
+After all, RPyC-NG is a symmetric protocol -- there's no difference between the client and the server.
 Well, as you might have guessed, the answer is yes: both client and server expose services.
 However, the services exposed by the two parties need not be the same -- they are **decoupled**.